COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 Because they deposit concentrated energy in tissue, particles (e.g., alpha particles) produce more biological damage at an equivalent dose than radiation (e.g., x-rays).
 A public health concern is radon, the primary source of alpha particles.
 Radon is an inert gas produced naturally in the decay series of uranium.
 Along with other supportive scientific evidence, studies of underground uranium miners exposed to very high levels of radon have demonstrated that radon exposure causes lung cancer.
 This effect is amplified considerably in miners who smoke.
 Radon has broader societal interest because it can enter buildings as a soil-derived gas and is a prevalent population-level exposure.

-Approximately 10% of all lung cancer deaths and 30% of lung cancer deaths in lifetime nonsmokers are estimated to be attributable to indoor exposure to radon, estimations that are supported by a meta-analysis and pooled-analyses of case-control studies of lung cancer and indoor radon exposure.[44,45] Due to a synergistic interaction between cigarette smoking and radon exposure, the radon-associated risk of lung cancer among smokers is considerably greater than for nonsmokers.
+Estimates of the proportion of lung cancer deaths attributable to indoor exposure to radon vary by method of estimation and by the levels of radon exposure in a country, but the median estimates are 26% for lifelong nonsmokers (range 13%–50%) and 10% for ever smokers (range 7%–13%).[46,47,48] Because of a synergistic interaction between cigarette smoking and radon exposure, the radon-associated risk of lung cancer among smokers is considerably greater than for nonsmokers.
 The prevention strategy for residents of homes with high radon concentrations is to have the basement sealed to prevent radon gas from leaking into the home.

 Studies of dietary factors have yielded intriguing findings, but because the diets of smokers tend to be less healthy than those of nonsmokers, it is challenging to separate the influence of dietary factors from the effects of smoking.
 When considering the relationships between lung cancer and dietary factors, confounding factors related to cigarette smoking cannot be dismissed as a possible explanation.

 A meta-analysis of leisure-time physical activity and lung cancer risk revealed that higher levels of physical activity protect against lung cancer.
-The overall evidence for physical activity has been mixed, but several studies have reported that individuals who are more physically active have a lower risk of lung cancer than those who are more sedentary,[61,62,63] even after adjustment for cigarette smoking.
-The WCRF evidence review rated the inverse association between physical activity and lung cancer as "limited suggestive" evidence.
+The overall evidence for physical activity has been mixed, but several studies have reported that individuals who are more physically active have a lower risk of lung cancer than those who are more sedentary,[62,63,64] even after adjustment for cigarette smoking.
+The WCRF evidence review rated the inverse association between physical activity and lung cancer as limited suggestive evidence.

 Studies of physical activity yield findings consistent with an inverse association, but because physical activity behaviors differ between smokers and nonsmokers, it is difficult to infer that there is a direct relationship between physical activity and lung cancer risk.